-- Download and Complete the ADA Accommodations Request Form Download the form from NCARB's website.
-If applicable, you may provide: - a) Documentation of any past accommodations to support your request, and/or - b) A specific diagnosis by an appropriately licensed professional that includes a description of the appropriate accommodations for your condition .
+Log in to My NCARB and navigate to the Exams tab to review and complete the ADA Accommodations Request Form.
+If applicable, you may provide:

+- a) Documentation of any past accommodations to support your request, and/or - b) A specific diagnosis by an appropriately licensed professional that includes a description of the appropriate accommodations for your condition.